gassraphael/AlphaPEM/README.md

 - Thesis manuscript:
 	- **Advanced physical modeling of PEM fuel cells to enhance their performances** (2024, 1st author)
 		- In [HAL](https://hal.science/tel-04923016) (final version).
-		- The objective of this thesis was to develop an advanced modeling approach for PEMFCs to optimize their control and improve performance.
+		- The objective of this thesis was to develop an advanced model for PEMFCs to optimize their control and improve performance.
 A 1D, dynamic, two-phase, isothermal model was proposed, leading to the development of the open-source software AlphaPEM, which enables accurate simulations and facilitates predictive control strategies for enhanced fuel cell operation.

 # Contributions